openkruise/kruise/docs/proposals/20230323-imagelistpulljob.md

 The `ImageListPullJob` will be deleted , when the condition is: `CompletionPolicy.Type=Always && CompletionPolicy.TTLSecondsAfterFinished>0`.

-Calculate the latest status of the  `ImageListPullJob` from all `ImagePullJob`s which is ownerd by the `ImageListPullJob`.
+Calculate the latest status of the  `ImageListPullJob` from all `ImagePullJob`s which is owned by the `ImageListPullJob`.

 1),Create an `ImagePullJob` based on `ImageListPullJob.Spec.Image`.